 • Advocate for science-based methods of gauging the benefits of resource efficiency.

-• Support U.S. policymakers in their international engagements.
+• Support U.S. policymakers in sensible climate policy and their international engagements.

 • Urge changes in public spending and accounting rules to incentivize resource efficiency.